 What can/should a college counselor do to help students prepare for the SAT or ACT?

 Encourage students to take the PSAT/PLAN and use the results to help prepare.
 Encourage students to think about test prep programs.
 Our high school offers a free course to juniors leading up to the May test.
-The state of Maine also offers students free access to the online College Board course.
+Khan Academy partners with the College Board to personalize study place for students using their SAT score, and the ACT offers students test prep through opened.com.
 College counselors should also encourage students to take both tests and compare and consider taking the one they did best on a second time, with a focused study strategy in between.

 What is some of your advice for students seeking financial aid?